gipi/blog/_posts/2019-11-27-manage-images-wo-database-field.md

  5. we want to reuse the ``FieldImage`` wrapper class so to have the attributes of ``CubeImages`` behave like ``ImageField`` instances.

-We can do that with the following three classes
+We can do that with the following four classes

 {% github_sample_ref gipi/cube-images/blob/master/cube_images/manager.py %}
 {% highlight python %}